-When delivering large amount of data, a sender should decide the transfer speed considering the receiver's buffer status to avoid network congestions and resulting data loss.
-Slow start is the procedure that can control the amount of data in-transit between sender and receiver.
-It works by monitoring the rate that new packets are transferred into the network and the rate that acknowledgments from the receiver are returned.
+When delivering a large amount of data, a sender should decide the transfer speed based on the receiver's buffer status and packet loss to avoid network congestion.
+Slow start is the procedure that can control the amount of data in-transit between the sender and the receiver.
+It controls the rate that new packets are transferred into the network based on the rate of returned acknowledgments from the receiver.
 The slow start mechanism counts on the sliding window and congestion window operations.
 The sliding window mechanism allows the sender to transmit multiple packets before it stops and waits for an acknowledgment.
 If a connection is established, the sending host transmits data to the receiving host.
-The receiver acknowledged with advertising its receiving window size which allows the amount of data the sender can transmit.
-After the acknowledgement is received, the sender can send additional segments which is limited by the advertised window size of the receiver.
-Besides, a TCP sender manages its data transfer rate by using the congestion window(cwnd).
+The receiver acknowledges with advertisement of its receiving window size that allows the amount of data the sender can transmit.
+After the acknowledgment is received, the sender can send additional segments limited by the advertised window size of the receiver.
+Besides, a TCP sender manages its data transfer rate by using the congestion window (cwnd).
 When a new TCP connection is established, cwnd is set to one segment.
 Each time an ACK is received, the congestion window is increased by one segment.
 This phase is known as slow start.
 Therefore, the sender can transmit up to the minimum of the congestion window and the advertised window from the receiver.

-If packets get lost because of packet damages in transit or network congestions, TCP operates flow control or congestion control algorithms.
+If a packet gets lost because of packet damages in transit or network congestion, TCP flow control or TCP congestion control algorithms will be activated.
 Congestion avoidance algorithm is a way to take care of lost packets.
 Congestion avoidance algorithm operates with slow start by maintaining the congestion window size and the slow start threshold size.
 If a segment is not acknowledged within some retransmission time out (RTO) interval, TCP performs retransmission to assure a reliable data delivery.
-If congestion occurs and RTO is expired, TCP assumes that a segment has been lost and retransmits it with setting the congestion window size as one segment and a slow start threshold as one-half of current window (but at least two segments).
-When new data is acknowledged by the receiver, either slow start or congestion avoidance is performed.
+If congestion occurs and RTO is expired, TCP assumes that a segment has been lost, it sets the congestion window size to one segment and the slow start threshold as one-half of the current window (but at least two segments).
+When a new data segment is acknowledged by the receiver, either slow start or congestion avoidance is performed.
 If the congestion window is less than or equal to the slow start threshold, the slow start is triggered and increase the congestion window exponentially.
 Otherwise, congestion avoidance is triggered and the congestion window (cwnd) is increased by 1/cwnd.
 Slow start continues until the congestion window arrives at the slow start threshold size.
 This is known as the congestion avoidance phase.
 If the same segment is lost consecutively, a backoff procedure is invoked, and the RTO is doubled after each retransmission.